-• <ETH> is one of the network interfaces: ethernet, wireless, bridge or all.
+• <ETH> is one of the network interfaces: ethernet or bridge.
 Note that you must choose/configure the bridge interface if your PXE is set to the bridging mode.

 Note: In the bridging mode, only the IP parameters of the BRIDGE interface function.
-The IP parameters of the ETHERNET and WIRELESS interfaces do NOT function.
+The IP parameters of the ETHERNET interface do NOT function.

-Interface Description ethernet Determine the IPv4 preferred host name of the ETHERNET interface (that is, wired networking). wireless Determine the IPv4 preferred host name of the WIRELESS interface (that is, wireless networking). bridge Determine the IPv4 preferred host name of the BRIDGE interface (that is, bridging mode).
+Interface Description ethernet Determine the IPv4 preferred host name of the ETHERNET interface (that is, wired networking). bridge Determine the IPv4 preferred host name of the BRIDGE interface (that is, bridging mode).